Himans2/Power-BI-Formulae/README.md

 RETURN
 DIVIDE(_cumulativeSum,_total)

-**Consider a scenario of creating dynamic pareto tehn how you can create the scenaio for the same using DAX**
+**Consider a scenario of creating dynamic pareto then how you can create the scenaio for the same using DAX**

 Selected Pareto = SWITCH(TRUE(), SELECTEDVALUE(Dimensions1[dimension value]) = 0,[Sales Pareto],
 SELECTEDVALUE(Dimensions1[dimension value]) = 1,[Profit Pareto],